 The money you dole out at your business doesn’t just go toward employee wages.
-You might hire an independent contractor or attorney to do work for your company.
-Or, you might make rental payments for office space.
+You might make certain payments to vendors, like rental payments for office space.
 When you make payments like these, you need to report them as miscellaneous income.
 What is miscellaneous income?

 What is miscellaneous income?

-Miscellaneous income is any income received outside of typical employee wages.
+Miscellaneous income is certain income received outside of typical employee wages.
 These payments are not reported on Form W-2.

-Generally, you might think nonemployee compensation is the only type of miscellaneous income.
-But, there are many other forms of payment that are considered IRS miscellaneous income.
+There are many forms of payment that are considered IRS miscellaneous income.
 Take a look at some miscellaneous income examples:

 - Rent payments: If you rent a physical location for your business and you do not pay a real estate agent, the payments are considered miscellaneous income.

 - Royalties: Payments made to someone for the use of property, like patents, are considered miscellaneous income.
 For example, if you are a franchisee, you pay royalties to the franchisor.

 - Prizes and awards: Money you pay in prizes and awards for independent contractor services, or prizes and awards that are not for services performed (i.e., sweepstakes) are miscellaneous income.